FoodchainStats/demeter/README.md

 # Installation

-Run this code in r:
+Run this code in r, replacing the username and password with your credentials.

 ```r